section-engineering-education/engineering-education/content/articles/predicting-covid-using-neuralprophet/index.md

 ### About Time-Series Forecasting
 Time series is a series of data points that are organized in an order of time.
 For example, weather data for a certain location for some time will be listed as dates with their corresponding temperature, rainfall amount, atmospheric pressure, and so on.

-Predicting this kind of data using traditional statistical such as Linear regression,Ridge regression, and Lasso regression as well as Bayesian techniques does not produce optimal results.
+Predicting this kind of data using traditional statistical such as Linear regression, Ridge regression, and Lasso regression as well as Bayesian techniques, do not produce optimal results.
 Time-series forecasting is a modeling strategy where these time series are used to predict future trends using past observations where the time-series are the independent variables.
-This technique can unravel time-domain relationships like seasonality, weekly,monthly, and yearly trends.
+This technique can unravel time-domain relationships like seasonality, weekly, monthly, and yearly trends.

 ### Setting up environments
 On Google Colab, install Prophet and NeuralProphet run the following commands: